Buying a Handyman: Due Diligence Checklist & Red Flags (2026)

 Questions to ask the seller

-- What percentage of your current revenue comes from recurring service agreements or repeat customers versus one-time jobs, and how do you track this?
+- What percentage of your revenue comes from repeat clients you would personally introduce me to?

 Financing